Advance your career and make a difference as a physical therapist assistant.

 Learn Your Way

-Physical Therapist Assistant classes are taught at the Muskegon and Owosso campuses.
-Additionally, these classes will be available at the Royal Oak campus in 2022.
+Physical Therapist Assistant classes are taught at the Muskegon, Owosso, Royal Oak campuses.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.Learn More

-Enrollment in the Physical Therapy Assistant program is limited, and admission is highly competitive.
+Enrollment in the Physical Therapist Assistant program is limited, and admission is highly competitive.
 High-performing incoming freshmen may qualify for guaranteed enrollment and a $6,000-per-year scholarship through our direct admission program.Learn More

 Why Study Physical Therapy?